opentmf/opentmf-commons/README.md

 ### FieldsSelectionUtil
 - A utility for dynamically selecting and extracting specific fields from a list of objects.
-- This utility also handles the lazy-collections if the bean is a JPA entity.
+- This utility also handles the lazy-collections if the bean is a JPA entity and the JPA EntityManager is not closed.
+- It handles EmbeddedId fields by excluding the embeddedId field name. or example, if the embeddedId field name is id, and it contains field1 and field2, instead of exposing them as id.field1 and id.field2, it exposes them as field1, field2 by default.

 #### Selecting All Fields
 ```java